Children & Families

 Chords of Glory

-Chords of Glory is a musical service opportunity for 6th–12th graders who love to sing, move, or act—and want to make a difference.
+Chords of Glory is a musical service opportunity for 6th–12th graders who love to sing, move, act, or play instruments—and want to make a difference.
 Through weekly rehearsals and live performances, participants bring joy and connection to people in senior centers, shelters, hospitals, and other care settings.

 Chords meets Sundays during the school year.